 Perry v.
 Schwarzenegger: The Background

 The Perry v.
 Schwarzenegger case put one of the world’s biggest movie stars in the courtroom.
-The case started in May of 2009 when the County Court of Alameda, California refused to allow a same sex couple to receive a marriage license.
-The couple, Kristin Perry and Sandra Steir, was denied the right to legally marry in the country.
-The denial of a marriage license meant that the couple could not legally be viewed as a married couple in the United States.
+The case started in May of 2009 when the County Court of Alameda, California refused to allow a same-sex couple to receive a marriage license.
+The couple, Kristin Perry and Sandra Steir was denied the right to legally marry in the country.
+The denial of a marriage license meant that the couple could not legally be viewed as married couples in the United States.

 Incensed by the blocking, Kristin Perry filed a case with the State Court of California to dispute the fact that she was not awarded a marriage license.
 The ruling of Perry’s case led to a verdict in favor of the woman; the state court found that Proposition 8 (the law that initially blocked the couple from receiving a marriage license) was a direct violation of her 14th Amendment Rights.

 In Perry v.
 Schwarzenegger, Kristin Perry filed the suit against governor Arnold Schwarzenegger for signing a bill that outlawed same-sex couples from receiving marriage licenses.
 The state of California did allow same-sex couples to become partners and join civil unions, but the new law forbids these couples from receiving marriage licenses.
 This blockage hit same-sex couples to the core; these couples simply wanted to be accepted and to affirm their love through the formation of a legal marriage.